Randomization and ambiguity perception: Preliminaries

 \begin{proposition} Let $W$ be a convex niveloid on a convex subset $D$ of $E$.
-Then, there exists a weak$*$ compact convex subset $\Pi$ of $\dom W^*|_\Delta$ such that $\Pi$ is a multi-expectation representation of $\rel^*_W$ and $(\Pi, W^*|_{\Pi})$ is a variational representation of $W$. \end{proposition}
+Then, there exists a subset $\Pi$ of $\dom W^*|_\Delta$ such that $\Pi$ is a multi-expectation representation of $\rel^*_W$ and $(\Pi, W^*|_{\Pi})$ is a variational representation of $W$. \end{proposition}